-To get JSON with Curl, you need to make a GET request and provide the Accept: application/json request header.
-The application/json request header is passed to the server with the curl -H command-line option and tells the server that the client is expecting JSON data.
-If you do not provide this request header, the server may respond with a different MIME type than JSON.
+To get JSON with Curl, you need to make an HTTP GET request and provide the Accept: application/json request header.
+The application/json request header is passed to the server with the curl -H command-line option and tells the server that the client is expecting JSON in response.
+If you do not provide an Accept request header, the server may respond with a different MIME type than JSON.
 The server specifies the returned data type with the Content-Type response header.
 In this Curl GET JSON example, we send an HTTP GET request to download the JSON from the ReqBin echo URL.
 Click the Run button to execute the Curl GET JSON example online and see the results.

 Curl is a command-line tool that allows developers and administrators to transfer data over the network.
 Curl supports over 25+ protocols, including HTTP, HTTPS, FTP, and SFTP.
 When it comes to debugging network requests and API calls, as well as automating your day-to-day routines, Curl is one of the best tools you can find on the market.
 Curl is versatile, very powerful, works on Linux, Mac, Windows.